 A: No. The Rain cover was designed as emergency protection against rain or snow for short term outdoor use.
 During intense precipitation and winds, it can get soaked with water.
 Therefore, removing the rain cover from the projector after every use and letting it dry together with the projector is necessary.
 Insufficient drying of the projector and its flight-case can cause permanent damage to the projector (mould, corrosion) and voids the warranty.
-Powering up wet or dump projector can cause electrical shock, injury, or fire risk.
-It can also cause permanent damage to the projector, in which case the warranty is voided.
+Powering up wet or dump projector can cause permanent damage to the projector, in which case the warranty is voided.